Bobbyc6231/apcsa-freedom-project/tool/learning-log.md

 * The next thing that I need to practice is how to create my own objects and own platforms

+### 11/17/2024

+* I learrned how to add health bars to characters
+* I tried to input different types of healthbars
+* It is just another premade thing just like a joystick
+* Learned multiplayer is just another behavior
+  * every characters host is different
+* Learned how to add texts and how you can add behaviors to it
+* Also discoved BB Text and Bitmap text

 <!--